 The procedure is usually done under general anesthesia in an outpatient setting.
-Operative time is roughly 1hour.
+Operative time is roughly 1 hour.
 The implant can either be placed through an incision following the lower edge of the areola (the pigmented portion of the nipple), in the crease of the armpit or through an incision in the crease of the breast.
 I am comfortable using any of the three locations for the incision and will base it upon the patient’s anatomy and wishes.
 The implant can be placed either below the breast tissue or below the muscle.
 In most patients, I prefer to place the upper part of the implant below the muscle, to prevent feeling or seeing the implant where the chest skin is the thinnest.
 Initially, the breasts are somewhat firmer from swelling, but they will soften over the next four to six weeks.
 Implant size is an individual preference and will be discussed with me in my clinic.
 The saline implants are filled with saltwater.
-The FDA has recently approved silicone implants as well, and these have a cohesive gel interior (memory gel) which does not leak liquid if the implant ruptures.
+The silicone implants have a cohesive gel interior (memory gel) which does not leak liquid if the implant ruptures.
 The silicone gel implants cost around $1000 more than saline.
 Their advantage is most noticed in thin patients (the gel feels better and has less visible rippling).
 Their disadvantage is that the incision is larger than the incision required for saline implants.
 It is also recommended by the FDA that you have an MRI every three years to determine whether the silicone implant has ruptured.
 I will discuss this in more depth in clinic.
 You can also log onto the Mentor or Allergan implant manufacturer web sites for more information.
 See below:

 - Breast Implant Safety

 - FDA Breast Implant Safety Information

 - The Rice Test- an easy way to test implant sizes at home!